US Passport for Newborn Babies

 (A) Secondary identification

-If you do not have any evidence listed above, you can present the following secondary proof of identification as well to verify your personal identity.
+If you do not have any proof of identification listed above, you can present the following secondary proof of identification to verify your personal identity.
 Please note that you have to present ALL the documents.
 They are not considered valid if presented alone.

 Secondary Identification = Social Security Card + Credit Card + Employee ID + Library Card